varunbw/leetcode-helper/FAQ.md

 - It is good practice.
 - Address Sanitizer will scream in your console everytime you run the program because you are leaking memory (by not freeing dynamically allocated memory).

-The funciton will free all nodes that are alloaced by the functions responsible for making the data structures.
+The funciton will free all nodes that are allocated by the functions responsible for making the data structures.
 If you dynamically allocate outside of these functions, you'll need to keep track of them and free them separately.

 ## What is the fastIO thingy at the start?